The hotel is open for bookings

-We have a core menu of “favourites” (I'm looking at you Fish and Chips), but we also have the ever-changing specials board featuring seafood, vegetarian dishes, Sunday roasts and seasonal recipes as well as our delicious home-made puddings.
+We have a core menu of “favourites” (I'm looking at you Fish and Chips), but we also have the ever-changing specials board featuring a variety of seafood, vegetarian dishes, Sunday roasts and seasonal recipes as well as our delicious home-made puddings of course!

 Vegetarian, vegan, gluten-free, dairy free etc.

 However, if you have very specific requirements, we can offer a better choice if you are able to give us reasonable notice before you arrive, please contact us with any requirements.